pligonstein/CTF_challenges_2022/kiddie_pool/README.md

 ```
 flag{whirlpool_in_a_cinch}
 ```
-This wasn't a hard challenge at all, as it was fun:D.
+This wasn't a hard challenge at all as it was fun:D.